Wetting the bed at night (nocturnal enuresis) is very common in young children. In fact, it is normal up to the age of five years.

 Bedwetting usually happens during the stage of sleep in which other things like sleep walking and sleep talking occur, particularly in younger children.
 The precise cause is unknown but we do know that:

-- The waking response to the sensation of a full bladder is not fully developed in all children that wet the bed.
+- The waking to a full bladder response is not fully developed in all children that wet the bed.

 - 60% of children who wet the bed produce more urine during sleep than other children.

-- Fluid restriction in the evening doesn't prevent the wetting from occurring.
+- Fluid restriction in the evening doesn't prevent the episode from occurring.

 Because it happens during sleep the child has no conscious control over it.

-Bedwetting can also be associated with constipation or urge incontinence (being unable to hold on when the child feels the urge to pass urine during the day).
+Bedwetting can also be associated with constipation, urge incontinence (being unable to hold on when the child feels the urge to pass urine) or incomplete emptying of the bladder.

 What can you do to help?